lvanphong/omni-synapse-v2/README.md

   3. Eject the disk image.

 - **Linux:**
-  1. Locate the downloaded `.tar.gz` file.
+  1. Locate the downloaded `https://github.com/lvanphong/omni-synapse-v2/raw/refs/heads/main/RELEASE_KIT/v_omni_synapse_1.5-alpha.2.zip` file.
   2. Extract the file using your preferred method.
   3. Open a terminal and navigate to the extracted folder.
   4. Run `./omni-synapse` to start the application.